Culture of Belfast: History

+In 1798, the first Twelfth parade, alongside other Orange walks were held in Belfast, 3 years after the foundation of the Loyal Orange Institution.

 For over two hundred years, Belfast has been a cultural and academic centre giving it the nickname the Athens of Ireland.
 In fact in 1841, J. Stirling Coyne wrote about Belfast "so celebrated has this town become for its patronage and love of learning, that it has acquired the proud title of the modern Athens".

+The Ulster-Scots Community Network was established in 1995 to provide a formal, local voice for the Ulster-Scots community whose heritage had previously lacked an official representative body.
+It operates as a registered charity with its headquarters being at in Belfast's historic Corn Exchange building on Victoria Street, the organization grew to become an umbrella body for over 400 local groups, ranging from marching bands to historical societies.
+The USCN operates the Discover Ulster-Scots Visitor Centre, also in the Corn Exchange.
+They host traditional music sessions, Highland dance demonstrations, and Ulster-Scots language workshops.

 In 2003, Belfast had an unsuccessful bid for the 2008 European Capital of Culture.
 The ambitious bid was run by an independent company called Imagine Belfast and boasted that it would "make Belfast the meeting place of Europe's legends where the meaning of history and belief find a home and a sanctuary from caricature, parody and oblivion."
 Belfast's bid was based on three main themes: "Through the eyes of a Child", "Made in Belfast", and "To live without walls".
 These themes of unity and peace and creating a better city for our children became the core of the Imagine Belfast bid.
 Ultimately the bid may have been wrecked by the city's history and volatile politics.